 If you are concerned that this Supervised Visitation Training Certificate will not be sufficient for your local Court, please contact your local Family Law Mediator(s), Custody Evaluator(s), Court Clerk, Judges' secretaries, family law Attorneys and/or other contact source to discuss the merits of this training course.
 You can copy the link to this page for their reference.

-These individuals may also contact the Author and Instructor, Melinda Haynes, MA, LMFT, directly at 530-518-1406 or via email at [email protected] Please keep in mind that Melinda is currently an active Director & Clinical Supervisor, so she may not be able to get back to you immediately.
+These individuals may also contact the Author and Instructor, Melinda Haynes, MA, LMFT, via email at [email protected].
+Please keep in mind that Melinda is currently an active Director & Clinical Supervisor, so she may not be able to get back to you immediately.
 She makes her best effort to return calls and emails within 24 hours.

 Does This Course Meet the CA Standard 5.20 Requirement?